If you’ve lost a pet, you may be wondering: “How long is this going to feel this painful?”

 Therapy can provide a space to process your loss at your own pace, without judgment.

-Pet Loss Counseling (NY, NJ, PA)
+Pet Loss Counseling in New York City and Philadelphia (NY, NJ, PA)

 Grieving a pet can feel isolating—especially when others don’t fully understand the depth of your loss.